junrui-liu/cs162/src/lecture-notes/names.md

     - Scoping for procedures
       - Mutually recursive?
     - Variable scoping in procedures:
-      - Start with clean environment when evaluating a procedure?
+      - Class exercise: design the environment semantics for procedures